-Reconciliation encompasses different challenges, such as the notion of truth, mercy and justice.
+Reconciliation encompasses different challenges, such as the notion of truth, mercy, and justice.
 And seeking truth about the past can generate tensions.
 In the case of Northern Ireland, the narrative can be different (or perceived as such), depending upon the community affected.

-Projects or actions encouraging the truth about the past can thus be difficult to realise, since different communities will struggle to agree a shared narrative.
+Projects or actions encouraging the truth about the past can thus be difficult to realise, since different communities will struggle to agree on a shared narrative.

 Reconciliation is a complex process involving healing as well as encouraging peace and opportunities for all, while also implementing mechanisms for justice.

 A reconciliation process has to address controversial and sensitive issues that would not be seen as such in other more settled societies.
 For example, the notion of victim and perpetrator is more challenging, since a perpetrator can — in the context of a deeply divided society — also be a victim.
 This lack of agreement on basic notions makes the pursuit of justice more difficult.